-She almost died.
-Then he showed up.
+She should have died.
+Then he moved in.

 In April's city, nightmares take flesh and murder indiscriminately.
 When one comes for her, there's no way to fight, no way to run.

 It's all over.
 No one survives nightmare attacks, ever.

 But then a boy shows up and saves her... and proceeds to invade her life.

 Henry's on a mission to fight back against death, and he's not about to let his first-ever success story bite it while his back is turned.
 The obvious move is to take up residence on April's couch.